intelligence38000/android-docs/src/pages/maps/examples/data-time-lapse.md

 ---
 title: Data time lapse
-description: Use data-driven styling to visualize point data with a time lapse effect; rainfall in China in this example
+description: Use data-driven styling to visualize point data with a time lapse effect; rainfall in China in this example.
 thumbnail: thumbnailDataTimeLapse
 topic: Data visualization
 prependJs: